What is CRI (Color Rendering Index)?

 The first official color rendering metric is conveniently called the “CRI” metric.
 It is defined by the CIE (Commision Internationale de l’Eclairage).
 The CRI metric uses the Sun (daylight) as the gold standard.
 So a light that can mimic the color rendering capabilities of the sun gets a CRI 100 rating.
 A fluorescent light, however, may record a CRI as low as 65.
 So the higher the number, the better is the color rendering capability of a light.

-The CRI rating is derived from a sampling of 8 different colors.
+The CRI rating is actually derived from a sampling of only 8 colors, referred to as R1 to R8.
 A spectrometer checks to see if the light contains adequate quantities of those colors compared to sunlight.
 Each R value is given a 0-100 rating and then is averaged for a final CRI rating.

 CRI uses 8 colors to arrive at a final rating